Dear Theodosia: Analysis

 The "parenthood song" has a lyrical reference to "Blow Us All Away", in the metaphorical sense of overwhelmingly impressing their parents by their future successes.
-However, The Huffington Post notes that this lyrical motif will reappear later on in the musical in a more literal context when young Phillip is literally blown away by a gun in a duel during the song "Blow Us All Away".
+However, The Huffington Post notes that this motif returns later in the musical when young Phillip receives a deadly gunshot wound in a duel.

-Theodosia Burr Alston was blown away at sea during a hurricane, off the coast of South Carolina in January 1812, lending a ghastly morbid humor to the song's title.

 Critical reception

 David Rooney of The Hollywood Reporter praised "Dear Theodosia" for being a "heartbreaker".
 Chris Bodenner of The Atlantic declared the song the "track of the day" on January 3, 2016, due to a recommendation by a reader who said "I love the way this song tenderly expresses the humbling experience of parenthood shared by two men—both quite roughened to the ways of the world and otherwise vehemently opposed.
 The common ground of our humanity."